OpenBB-finance/OpenBB/website/content/sdk/reference/keys/get_keys_info.md

 ---
 title: get_keys_info
-description: Understand more about the get_keys_info function in OpenBBTerminal, which provides info on available APIs usable in set_keys.
+description: "Understand more about the get_keys_info function in OpenBBTerminal, which" provides info on available APIs usable in set_keys.
 Find the source code link, how to use the function, the parameter it takes, and what it returns.
 keywords: